 What are mosquitoes attracted to?

 Adults mosquitoes like to rest in dark, damp, undisturbed areas.
 In our yards, that means they’re attracted to the shady coolness under shrubs and plants.

 Female mosquitoes are also attracted to the carbon dioxide we exhale, which leads them to the blood they need to nourish their eggs.
 They’re also attracted to the water they need to lay their eggs.

 What diseases could I catch from mosquitoes?

 Several mosquito-borne diseases have been detected in Florida that can affect humans and some animals, including dengue, West Nile virus (the leading cause of mosquito-borne disease in the continental U.S.), West Nile encephalitis, St. Louis encephalitis and others.
-Mosquitoes can also spread the Zika virus and malaria, as well as cause heartworms in our domestic pets.
+Mosquitoes can also spread malaria, as well as cause heartworms in our domestic pets.

 The list of things you can do to make your yard unattractive all focus on water or moisture, and for good reason: Mosquitoes need water at every stage of their lives.
 Mosquito larvae and pupae can only survive in water, and female mosquitoes must lay their eggs in water where they can hatch.

 There are three types of water habitats for mosquitoes: Permanent water habitats, such as the backwaters of a river; floodwater habitats, such as when we have heavy rain that causes water levels to rise in marshes; and container habitats.